curl/curl/tests/FILEFORMAT.md

   a PUT or POST request
 - `rtp: part [num] channel [num] size [num]` - stream a fake RTP packet for the given part on a chosen channel with the given payload size
-- `connection-monitor` - When used, this will log `[DISCONNECT]` to the `server.input` log when the connection is disconnected.
+- `connection-monitor` - When used, this logs `[DISCONNECT]` to the `server.input` log when the connection is disconnected.
-- `upgrade` - when an HTTP upgrade header is found, the server will upgrade to http2
+- `upgrade` - when an HTTP upgrade header is found, the server upgrades to http2
 - `swsclose` - instruct server to close connection after response
-- `no-expect` - don't read the request body if Expect: is present
+- `no-expect` - do not read the request body if Expect: is present

 #### For TFTP
 `writedelay: [secs]` delay this amount between reply packets (each packet